 Can I cycle the trail, ride a horse, or take a dog?

 No, no, and no. But there are some specific sections where these might be feasible.
 Some people hire cycles for road sections, for instance.
-Note that dogs are prohibited in national parks and from DoC huts, and restricted in so many other areas on the trail that taking a dog just isn’t going to work.
+Note that dogs are prohibited in national parks and from DoC huts, and restricted in so many other areas on the trail such as farmland that taking a dog just isn’t going to work.
 Long distance walking can also be harder on them than you might think (shorter legs, no shoes).

 Can I kayak between the North and South Islands?